openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

    .. image:: figures/repository.png

 #.
 At this step, the package is already uploaded.
 If necessary,
-   verify and update in the information about the package, then click **Next**.
+   verify and update the information about the package, then click **Next**.
 #.
 Choose one or multiple categories from the **Application Category**
    menu, then click **Create**.